jonas-gerosa361/jonas-gerosa361/README.md

 # Jonas Gerosa

-Passionate about tech and challenges, I have 8+ years in the IT field where the last year I started as a web developer after more than 2 years in the infrastructure team.
+Passionate about tech and challenges, I have 9+ years in the IT field where in 2020 I started as a web developer after more than 2 years in the infrastructure team.

-I am working at **CI&T** as a **Software Engineer**
+I am current working at **CI&T** as a **Software Engineer**
  <br/> :purple_heart: &nbsp; Looking to get involved in web projects.
  <br/> :blush: &nbsp; I can help with web developing tasks.
  <br/> :computer: &nbsp; My stack: PHP, Laravel, Drupal, NodeJS, ElectronJS, Javascript.